 Type of coating or impregnation

-Finally, for the coating, either polyurethane (PU) or silicone (SI) is used here.
+For the coating, either polyurethane (PU) or silicone (SI) is used here.
 PU is cheap and allows seams to be glued.
 However, it is heavier and worse in terms of UV protection.
-SI is light, very tear-resistant and UV-resistant.
+SI is light, very tear-resistant, and UV-resistant.
 SI is more expensive and also does not allow seams to be glued.

-Caution: This does not apply to tents made of a cotton blend or polycotton or technical cotton.
+Caution: This does not apply to tents made of a cotton blend, polycotton or technical cotton.
 These must be very well coated.
 Otherwise, such a tent would not be waterproof.
-Cotton or cotton blends are more likely to be used in larger family tents than in trekking tents for one or two people.
+Cotton or cotton blends are more likely to be used in larger family tents than in backpacking tents for one or two people.
 Because cotton is quite heavy, a modern hiking tent should be as light as possible.

-In conclusion, the water column is only one point on the subject of water resistance.
-So don’t let yourself be blinded by a (high) WS.
+Furthermore, the water column is only one point on the subject of water resistance.
+So don’t let yourself be blinded by a high rating.
 Rather, look at the workmanship or quality, material and coating.
 You are only safe from water ingress if all the other criteria are met.
 So carefully weigh the pros and cons when buying a tent.

-Note: How waterproof a tent is not just determined by the water column.
+It’s important to note that a tent’s level of waterproofing isn’t solely determined by its water column rating.
 Rather, the density of your new trekking tent is determined by the four criteria mentioned:

 - Water column

 How You Can Maintain the Water Column in Your Tent?

 There are a number of things you can do to keep your tent waterproof.
 The magic word here is tent maintenance.
 The better you take care of your trekking or camping tent, the longer it will last.

 How can you take care of your tent?
 So….